-Approval RA23016 specifies the cumulative permitted livestock capacity as:
+Approval RA24046 specifies the cumulative permitted livestock capacity as:

 - 400 sows farrow to finish

-- 130 milking cow dairy (associated replacements and dries allowed on site)
+- 130 milking cows (plus associated dries and replacements)

 - 1,500 beef finishers

-- 5,000 poultry layers
+- 20,000 chicken layers

-- 9,275 broiler chickens
+- 9,275 chicken broilers

 - 1,300 turkeys

 - 1,200 ducks

-- 300 geese

-and permits the construction of the new feedlot and runoff control catch basin.
+- 300 geese, and permits the construction of layer barn #2.

-Approval RA23016 contains terms that the NRCB generally includes in all AOPA approvals, including terms stating that the applicant must follow AOPA requirements and must adhere to the project descriptions in their application and accompanying materials.
+Approval RA24046 contains terms that the NRCB generally includes in all AOPA approvals, including terms stating that the applicant must follow AOPA requirements and must adhere to the project descriptions in their application and accompanying materials.

-In addition to the terms described above, Approval RA23016 includes conditions that generally address construction deadlines, document submission, construction inspections, and decommissioning of the existing feedlot.
-For an explanation of the reasons for these conditions, see Appendix B.
+In addition to the terms described above, Approval RA24046 includes conditions that generally address a construction deadline, document submission and a construction inspection.
+For an explanation of the reasons for these conditions, see Appendix C.

-For clarity, and pursuant to NRCB policy, I consolidated the Approval RA08046 with Approval RA23016 (see NRCB Operational Policy 2016-7: Approvals, part 11.5).
+For clarity, and pursuant to NRCB policy, I consolidated the following permit with Approval RA24046: Approval RA23016 (see NRCB Operational Policy 2016-7: Approvals, part 11.5).
 Permit consolidation helps the permit holder, municipality, neighbours and other parties keep track of a CFO's requirements, by providing a single document that lists all the operating and construction requirements.
 Consolidating permits generally involves carrying forward all relevant terms and conditions in the existing permits into the new permit, with any necessary changes or deletions of those terms and conditions.
 This consolidation is carried out under section 23 of AOPA, which enables approval officers to amend AOPA permits on their own motion.
-Appendix B discusses which conditions from the historical permits are or are not carried forward into the new approval.
+Appendix C discusses which conditions from the historical permits are or are not carried forward into the new approval.